-George Cooper is a Magna Cum Laude graduate of the Harvard Law School and was a Professor of Law at Columbia University from 1966 to 1985, where he specialized in Taxation and Civil Rights Law.
-Mr. Cooper was a co-founder of the Employment Rights and Immigration Law Clinics at Columbia.
-He was active in the civil rights movement in the 1960’s and 1970’s, working on race and sex discrimination cases both in the South and in New York.
-He spent 1979 in South Africa, where he helped establish the Legal Resources Centre, an anti-apartheid legal aid program.
+George Cooper is a Magna Cum Laude graduate of both the University of Pennsylvania and the Harvard Law School, where he was a member of the Law Review.
+He served as a Professor of Law at Columbia University from 1966 to 1985, and was also a Visiting Professor of Law at Harvard University and at the University of the Witwatersrand in Johannesburg, South Africa.
+He specialized in Taxation and Civil Rights.
+Mr. Cooper was the founder of the Clinical Law Program at Columbia, and shared in developing Employment Rights and Immigration Law Clinics there.
+He was also active in the civil rights movement in the 1960’s and 1970’s, working on race and sex discrimination cases both in the South and in New York.
+He spent 1979 in South Africa, where he helped with the establishment of the Legal Resources Centre, an anti-apartheid legal aid program.

 For several years he turned to writing about historic true crimes for a general audience, researching archives and court records.
-He has published Lost Love: A True Story of Passion, Murder, and Justice in Old New York, and Poison Widows: A True Story of Witchcraft, Arsenic, and Murder.
+See entries for Lost Love and Poison Widows.

 Contact him at firstname.lastname@example.org